freeman-lab/spark-ml-streaming/README.md

-## Visualize streaming machine learning algorithms in Spark
+## Visualize streaming machine learning in Spark

 ### About
 ------